jayway/cljwordgraph/INTRODUCTION.md

 Multiple keywords with the same name are not only equal, but in fact identical.
 They are the same reference.
 Equality checks on keywords are very fast, which make keywords useful as keys in maps.

-Keywords also implement clojure.lang.IFn, which make them callable as a function.
-More about that later.
+Keywords also implement `clojure.lang.IFn`, which make it possible to call them as a function.
+Just make a mental note that keywords are functions.
+We'll come back to it later, when discussing maps and sets.

 ## Data structures
 Clojure has four compound data structures: list, vector, map, and set.
 They are all heterogeneous and can store any